Stereotypes of Australia: What’s Fact and What’s Fiction?

 The entire continent is a desert

 Nope.
 Not true.
-Granted a hefty percentage of the continent is indeed desert, there are so many more types of climates and landscapes.
-Obviously, there are loads of beaches, but most people don’t know there are slopes to ski on and rainforests to explore as well.
+Granted, a hefty percentage of the continent is indeed desert, but there are so many more types of climates and landscapes.
+Obviously, there are loads of beaches, but most people don’t know there are actually slopes to ski on and rainforests to explore as well!

 Shrimp on the barbie

-I wish this were true, but much to my displeasure it gets nice and cold here just like everywhere else.
+I wish this were true, but much to my displeasure it does get cold here just like everywhere else.
 However, it is pretty dang sunny even when it’s freezing out.

-Aussies survive off of kangaroo meat and vegemite
+Aussies live off of kangaroo meat & Vegemite

 I’ll admit, I was one of these people when I first arrived.
-Constantly petrified that a poisonous spider or snake would crawl over my foot, bite me, and that would be the end of me.
-I was convinced if I got in the water I would immediately be taken away by a shark, stung by a jellyfish or reach my demise by a stingray.
+Constantly petrified that a poisonous spider or snake would crawl over my foot, bite, and that would be the end of me.
+I was convinced if I got in the water I would immediately be taken away by a shark, stung by a jellyfish, or reach my demise via stingray.
 However, I can happily report back that it's just not like that.
 I’m yet to even see any of these creatures, let alone be in danger from one.
 Australia's exotic wildlife is really nothing to be worried about!